Champagne Charles Collin

 Brut

 Accessible, honest base champagne from the Côte des Bar.
-Apple, citrus, brioche — fresh and clearly structured, without frills.
-The maison ages it for at least three years on lees, giving it stability and a clean brioche note.
+Apple, citrus, brioche, fresh and clearly structured, without frills.
+The Maison lets it rest on the lees for at least three years, which gives it stability and a clean brioche note.

 80% Pinot Noir, 20% Chardonnay · min.
 36 months on lees · Côte des Bar